-The bill subjects a decision's supporting documents to relevant confidentiality provisions (see above), but it allows them to be disclosed at the request of and to the (1) complainant or an authorized representative of the claimant's family that is identified to the ombuds or (2) Judiciary Committee chairpersons.
+The bill subjects a decision's supporting documents to relevant confidentiality provisions (see above), but it allows them to be disclosed at the request of and to the (1) complainant or an authorized representative of the claimant's family who is identified to the ombuds or (2) Judiciary Committee chairpersons.

-The bill requires DOC, if the ombuds asks and within the time he specifies, to inform the ombuds about (1) any action taken on a decision's recommendations or (2) the reason for not complying with them.
-And unless the action is confidential, the ombuds must inform the complainant involved in the decision about any responding DOC action.
+The bill requires DOC, if the ombuds asks and within an agreed upon timeframe, to inform the ombuds about (1) any action taken on a decision's recommendations or (2) the reason for not complying with them.
+And the ombuds must inform the complainant involved in the decision about any responding DOC action, unless it is confidential.
+The bill specifies that the confidential information is exempt from disclosure, including under FOIA, unless it involves criminal acts or threats that the ombuds reasonably believes is likely to result in death or substantial bodily harm.